 Common mistake

 The correct identity is , not .
-The order reverses.

 Common mistake

-Symmetric does not mean every pair of matrices commutes
+Symmetric does not mean commuting

 Quick checks